Small, Christian school needs help to repair water-damaged building

 Click here to donate right now

-All 16 students -- preschool through the 12th grade -- are learning side by side, hoping to stay in their little red schoolhouse.
+All 16 students, preschool through the 12th grade, are learning side by side, hoping to stay in their little red schoolhouse.

-Administrators tell us they need to raise $55,000 to repair their entire building.
+Administrators said they need to raise $55,000 to repair their entire building.
 They've set up a GoFundMe account for donations.